-(1) The Department shall commence the periodic review process by sending a letter to the affected local government pursuant to the schedule.
-The Department may provide advance notice to a local government of the upcoming review and shall encourage local governments to review their citizen involvement provisions prior to beginning periodic review.
+(1) The department must commence the periodic review process by sending a letter to the affected local government pursuant to OAR 660-025-0030 or 660-025-0035.
+The department may provide advance notice to a local government of the upcoming review and must encourage local governments to review their citizen involvement provisions prior to beginning periodic review.

-- (2) The periodic review commencement letter shall include the following information: - (a) A description of the requirements for citizen involvement, evaluation of the plan and preparation of a work program; - (b) The date the evaluation and work program or evaluation and decision that no work program is required shall be submitted; - (c) Applicable evaluation forms; and - (d) Other information the Department considers relevant. - (3) The Director shall provide copies of the materials sent to the local government to interested persons upon written request.
+(2) The periodic review commencement letter must include the following information:

+(a) A description of the requirements for citizen involvement, evaluation of the plan and preparation of a work program;

+(b) The date the evaluation and work program or evaluation and decision that no work program is required must be submitted;

+(c) Applicable evaluation forms; and

+(d) Other information the department considers relevant.

+(3) The director must provide copies of the materials sent to the local government to interested persons upon written request.

+Hist.: LCDC 1-1992, f. & cert. ef.
+1-28-92; LCDD 4-2006, f. & cert. ef.
+5-15-06